 I’m sure it won’t surprise you to know that I have about a million silicon spatulas.
 After using many, I now only buy spatulas with a stainless steel handle instead of wood (which discolors and wears down) and one without any ridges or anything on the actual head of the spatula.
 Batter gets caught in those little ridges and it drives my perfectionist self crazy.
 I’ve got several of these silicon spatulas and love them.

 I’ve got two sets of mixing bowls that I like to use most.
-One is this OXO mixing bowl set.
-The sizes are nice and I love the stainless steel inside that doesn’t get greasy and I love the non-skid bottom.
+One is this KitchenAid mixing bowl set.
+The sizes are nice and I love the non-skid bottom.

 My other set is these glass bowls.
 So many different sizes that are lovely and they are great in the microwave.

 Above are the ones I use most – 8 and 9 inch cake pans, a 9×13 cake pan, a sheet pan and cupcake pans.
 If you’re looking for a recommendation for another size or shape, let me know.
 These are just my most used.
 As for a springform pan, I honestly can’t recommend one.
-They ALL leak, which few exceptions.
+They ALL leak, with few exceptions.
 I have one that doesn’t leak so I bought several more and brought them home, but when I tested them with water, every single other one leaked.
 The one I have that doesn’t is an anomaly.
-Instead, check out my tutorial for keeping it from leaking with my favorite little trick!
+Instead, I have a method for preventing leakage and have actually been using this silicone pan and placing my springform pan inside of it when doing a water bath.
+It prevents any leaking and is easy to use.

 Not a glamorous thing here, but I use these cardboard cake circles for all of my cakes.
 It allows me to decorate my cake on a turntable and then transfer it to the cake stand of my choice.